 Facts on the New Mexico Solar Industry

-- In 2014, $172 million was invested on solar installations in New Mexico.
-This represents a 32% increase over the previous year, and is expected to grow again this year.
+- In 2015, $86 million was invested on solar installations in New Mexico.

 Notable Installations in New Mexico

-- Several large retailers in New Mexico have gone solar, including Costco and Intel.
+- Several large retailers in New Mexico have gone solar, including Costco, Walmart and Intel.
 U.S. Foods has installed one of the largest corporate photovoltaic systems in the state with 426 kW of solar capacity at their location in Albuquerque.

 See our solar installations maps.

 Solar Companies in New Mexico